protontypes/open-source-in-environmental-sustainability/_sources/chapters/01_prelude.md

 align: center
 width: 60%
 ---
 A meme illustrating the dependency structures within software shows how even small projects can be of central importance for an entire software ecosystem.
-Source [xkcd](https://xkcd.com/2347/)
+Source: [xkcd](https://xkcd.com/2347/)
 ```